alukosdev/ccsp/concepts/data/data-security/dlp.md

 ---
-icon: stop
 label: Data Loss Prevention
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Data Loss Prevention (DLP)
+# Data Loss Prevention (DLP)*

 ## Acronyms, Abbreviations, and Initialisms